hesselberth/Inpop/README.md

 402448.2845950923 # km
 ```

-As can be seen, there is a difference of 355.314 meters between these distances.
+There is a difference of 355.314 meters between these distances.
 The numerical precision for the earth-moon positions is in the 10 um range, much more precise than the best available measurements.
 In case you're puzzled about the magnitude of this difference: the scaling applies to the solar system barycentric distances of moon and earth.

 Note that the TDB-TCB conversions degrade numerical accuracy somewhat, to the 1e-13 AU range for Pluto at ~50 AU distance.
 For maximum accuracy it is advised to use INPOP ephemeris files for the time scale in which data is required.